-- Do not use earphones when conversation is more beneficial, for example in the Derry Hall - Airpods/ear/headphones should not be worn between lessons and should only be used in class if instructed by a member of staff. - Bluetooth speakers are not permitted in School.
+- Do not use earphones when conversation is more beneficial - Airpods/ear/headphones should not be worn between lessons and should only be used in class if instructed by a member of staff. - Bluetooth speakers are not permitted.
 If pupils wish to listen to music they must use earphones.